kent-map/chirpy/_posts/2021-06-09-hengestandhorsa.md

 {% include embed/map.html center="Q729006" zoom="10" markers="Q729006" allmaps="3cec6f180298eeb9~Mudge 1801" %}

 Meanwhile, [megaliths]({{ site.baseurl }}/built/megaliths) in the Medway area have become linked to the legend, including the ‘[White Horse Stone](Q7994824)’, and Kit’s Coty House, the latter said to commemorate Categern, one of the British leaders defeated by the brothers.
 But these associations are almost certainly post medieval inventions.
 In 1921, Nellie Slayton Aurner analysed eleven sources up to the 12th century, and found no mention of any monuments linked to either brother [^ref5].

-{% include embed/image.html src="wc:Upper_White_Horse_Stone.jpg" aspect="1.474" caption="White Horse Stone" %}

-{% include embed/map.html zoom="15" allmaps="3cec6f180298eeb9~Mudge 1801" %}
+<br><br>
 Aurner found that the person apparently responsible for first linking the megaliths with Hengest and Horsa is 16th-century antiquarian [William Lambarde](https://www.historyofparliamentonline.org/volume/1558-1603/member/lambarde-william-1536-1601).
 He claims that ‘Citscotehouse’ is named after Categern in his 1576 _Perambulation of Kent_.
 After Lambarde, many gentleman guidebook writers across the 16th to 20th centuries repeated the idea.

+{% include embed/image.html src="wc:Upper_White_Horse_Stone.jpg" aspect="1.474" caption="White Horse Stone" %}

 {% include embed/image.html src="wc:Kit%27s_Coty_House_05.jpg" aspect="1.333" caption="Kit's Coty House" %}